kam535/wax-documentation/pages/waxbuilder.md

 <br>

 **WaxBuilder is the passion project of one person.** As such, it is still very much in development and is constantly worked on.
 If you notice gaps in this documentation or run into issues, feel free to email kam535@cornell.edu.

+**Features/bugs currently being worked on**:
+* Add pagination navbars to video player
+* Merge av layout with generic layout
+* Add individual docs to each folder